zxc916684603/ecs/intl.en-US/API Reference/Others/DescribeTasks.md

 # DescribeTasks {#DescribeTasks .reference}

-Query the progress of a specified asynchronous request.
+Queries the progress of a specified asynchronous task.

 ## Request parameters {#RequestParameter .section}